Earnestly/pkgbuilds/README.md

 Modular multi-system emulator frontend to libretro.

 ### [sxiv](https://github.com/Cloudef/sxiv)
-A simple image viewer with patches for faster image loading, image dimentions in the statusbar and better support for manga reading from @Cloudef
+A simple image viewer with patches for faster image loading, image dimentions in the statusbar and better support for manga reading from Cloudef

 ### system-configs
 Just a small collection of personal configurations.